mingyuchoo/haskell-study-series/AI/azure-openai-haskell-wip/docs/INTEGRATION.md

 **package.yaml:**
 - Added `data-files: static/**/*` to include frontend build in package

-**ApiHandler.hs:**
+**API.hs:**
-- Already configured with `Raw` endpoint for static file serving
+- Configured with `Raw` endpoint for static file serving
-- Serves files from `static/` directory
+- Serves files from `static/` directory using `serveDirectoryFileServer "static"`

 **Server.hs:**
-- Added log message for Web UI URL
+- Added log messages for Web UI URL and all available endpoints

 **.gitignore:**
 - Added `static/` to ignore frontend build output